 AAP Exhibition Application

-Exhibitions showcase internal curated projects from current faculty, students, staff within departments and programs affiliated with AAP.
-Applications are reviewed by the AAP Gallery Committee, and selected exhibitions take place in the Bibliowicz Family Gallery or John Hartell Gallery.
-The application deadline for fall exhibitions is March 1, and spring exhibitions are October 29.
+AAP Exhibitions showcase internal curated projects from current faculty, students, and staff within departments and programs affiliated with AAP.
+All applications are reviewed by the AAP Gallery Committee.
+Selected exhibitions take place in Bibliowicz Family Gallery or John Hartell Gallery.
+The application deadline for fall exhibitions is March 1, and spring exhibitions is November 1.

-Exhibitors must review and comply with all AAP Gallery Guidelines.
-Exhibitors are required to work closely with AAP exhibition staff to plan installation details, communicate needs and budget use, and supply work images and press materials ahead of exhibition opening.
+Exhibitors must review and comply with all AAP Gallery Guidelines and AAP Exhibition Guidelines.
+Exhibitors are required to work closely with AAP Exhibitions staff to plan installation details, communicate needs and budget use, and supply work images and press materials ahead of the exhibition opening.
+AAP Exhibitions staff maintain an inventory of projectors, mini-PCs, cables, and other electronic accessories available for exhibitor use during exhibitions.
+All items are shared between John Hartell Gallery and Bibliowicz Gallery and can be found in the AAP Gallery Guidelines

 If applicable, list a department, college, university, or organization that is cosponsoring this exhibition.

-Check the gallery in which you would prefer to exhibit:
+Indicate which gallery you would prefer to exhibit:

-A typical exhibition spans four to six weeks.
-Please propose several date range options for your exhibition; proposed dates are not guaranteed.
-The date range should fall within the Cornell academic calendar for the spring or fall semester.
+A typical exhibition spans three to four weeks.
+Propose a date range (or ranges) for your exhibition; proposed dates are not guaranteed.
+The date range should fall within the Cornell academic calendar during the Fall or Spring semester.
+Please note: installation must occur on a Sunday, and deinstallation must occur on a Friday.

-Indicate if you plan to use pedestals, and if so how many and approximate sizes:
+AAP has several wooden pedestals and numerous foam pedestals.
+Indicate if you plan to use pedestals and, if so, how many and approximate sizes.

-A written description of your proposed exhibition, approximately 500-words.
-If applicable, include other venues this project has shown in as well as any related programs or events on campus.
+500-word description of your proposed exhibition.
+If applicable, include other venues where this exhibition has appeared, and any related programs or events on campus.

 Images